gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She stretched even more.
 Maybe?

-She let go of the arm
+She let go of the arm,
 and then let out her breath as her feet came down on a floor that felt so wonderfully solid she could have hugged it.
-"It's aright!" she called up to the others, then squeaked as a red emergency light came on in the ceiling above her, triggered by her voice.

-Sindy came down next.
+Sindy slithered down next.
-Maddy caught hold of her ankles as she kicked her long, furry feet.
+Maddy caught hold of her sister's ankles as she frantically swung her legs.
 "Don't---I'm---just---whoops!"
-Her sister fell into her arms, nearly knocking her over, then slithered out of Maddy's hug and bounced up and down a couple of times.
+Sindy fell into her arms,
+nearly knocking her over,
+then slithered out of Maddy's hug.

 "It's colder down here,"
 Sindy said,